 - Is This a Trick Question?
 A Short Guide to Writing Effective Test Questions, Ben Clay, Kansas Curriculum Center.
 Extremely detailed guide covering how to write proper test questions for a variety of test types.

-- Writing Test Items, Scoring Office, Michigan State University.
+- Handbook of Learner Evaluation & Test Items Construction, Scoring Office, Michigan State University.
 Longer article with information on essential characteristics of test writers, general exam-writing tips, and specific tips for crafting different types of questions.

 - 14 Rules For Writing Multiple-Choice Questions, Timothy W. Bothell, Faculty Center, Brigham Young University.
 Includes how to "hide" the correct answer and things to avoid.